header("Content-type: text/html; charset=iso-8859-1"); ?>

 Monday-Friday: 9 am to 5 pm.
 Patients are seen Tuesday-Thursday.

-If you would like to speak to one of our TB expert consultants about a general question regarding the diagnosis, treatment, or management of a TB patient, please call our TB information line at 1-800-482-3627 or send an email to email@example.com.
+If you are a health provider and would like to speak to one of our TB expert consultants about a general question regarding the diagnosis, treatment, or management of a TB patient, please call our TB information line at 1-800-482-3627 or send an email to firstname.lastname@example.org.

 © 2017, Rutgers, The State University of New Jersey.
 All rights reserved.